 Admission to The Poison Garden at Alnwick Castle, England, is included in the price of a ticket to the castle.
 A standard adult ticket costs £19.50 (approximately $25).
 With this ticket, you can explore the castle and its grounds anytime from 10 am to 3:45 pm, and you won’t have to leave until 5 pm.

 Guided tours occur every 30 minutes during the opening hours of the garden, and each tour has a maximum capacity of 20 people.
-Delve into the history of poison as the guides remind you of some of the world’s most high-profile poison cases.
+These tours are essential to the experience, as guides share fascinating details about the plants and remind visitors of some of the world’s most notorious poison-related incidents throughout history.

 What to Expect During a Visit